 Requirements, Fees & How to Apply — 2026 Guide

-North Carolina requires general contractor contractors to hold a state license.
+North Carolina requires general contractor contractors to hold a general contractor license.
 A state exam is required.
-Application fees start at $200-$500.
-Licenses renew biennial.
+Application fees start at 100.
+Licenses renew 2 years.
+Bond required: 10000.
+Insurance: true.
+Governing body: North Carolina Licensing Board for General Contractors.
+Data verified 2026.

 Step-by-step application process.